JanSchwegler/di-CO_128/README.md

 ```

 ### 4.2.6.
 TouchDesinger
 The Arduino writes the detected values to the serial output.
 This can be read in TouchDesigner using the **Serial DAT** operator.
 The input needs to be converted into numbers and rescaled to be used properly.
-In the example, the numbers are divided by 1000 to produce smaller values and then added to 0 to ensure values remain greater than 1.
+In the example, the numbers are divided by 1000 to produce smaller values and then offset to ensure values remain above 1.
 The touch input is used to modify a noise texture.

 ![alt text](img/touchdesigner_01.png)

 #### 4.2.6.1.
 Voronoi
 To create a basic water drop visual, you can simply add a Voronoi texture and tweak the settings.
-TouchDesigner doesn’t include a Voronoi texture by default, so we tried to imitate this texture.
+TouchDesigner doesn’t include a Voronoi texture by default, so we tried to imitate this effect.

 ![Voronoi Visual](img/voronoi_01.png)

 ![Voronoi Network](img/voronoi_02.png)

-This Voronoi setup is noise- and feedback-based.
-That’s a problem because it’s almost impossible to control the movement, especially the speed.
-It’s a nice visual, but not very adaptable.
+This Voronoi setup is based on noise and feedback.
+The main issue is that it’s almost impossible to control the movement, especially the speed.
+While it creates a nice visual, it is not very adaptable.

 #### 4.2.6.2.
 Ice
-We want water as the entity and visual to change based on parameters from the Arduino.
-We initially imagined it being icy, then gradually changing to a more liquid state, and perhaps adding some bubbles later on.
+We wanted water as the main entity, with the visual changing based on parameters from the Arduino.
+Initially, we imagined it being icy, then gradually transitioning to a more liquid state, perhaps with some bubbles added later.

-First, we started with just the more static, icy-like part.
+First, we started with the more static, icy-like part.
 It’s a network with edges and feedback loops.

 ![Ice Network](img/visuals/NetworkIce.png)
 ![Ice Visual v1](img/visuals/Ice_v1.png)

-We thought it could be a possibility to just substract the effects for our projects and leave the background blank or in one color so the Arduino input has an easier time.
+We thought it could be a possibility to just subtract the effects for our project and leave the background blank or in a single color so the Arduino input would have an easier time.

 ![Ice Visual v1 only texture](img/visuals/Onlyeffect.png)

-Then we made another network which was similar but for the water visual.
+Then we created another network, which was similar but designed for the water visual.

 ![Water Visual](img/visuals/WaterStateMedium.png)

-We then thought it would make more sense to have the same network and then let Arduino tweak some parameters in it.
-So we made based on the water visual and ice visual again but tweaked the paramters and left it the same otherwise.
+We then realized it would make more sense to use the same network and let the Arduino tweak some parameters.
+So, we based it on the water and ice visuals again but adjusted the parameters while keeping the structure the same.

 ![Ice Visual v2](img/visuals/IceStateFirst.png)

-We needed another state of the visual which would represent the final state.
-It's the same network with some added rgb and bloom to enhance the effect, sped up and changed the color to a deeper blue.
+We needed another state of the visual to represent the final stage.
+It's the same network, but with added RGB and bloom to enhance the effect, increased speed, and a deeper blue color.
+Also, we added another feedback loop to make it more dynamic and bubbly.

 ![Final State Water Visual](img/visuals/FinalStateWater.png)

-Lastly we made a final state which would be shown when all the wired would get touched.
+Finally, we created a final state that would be shown when all the wires are touched.

 ### 4.2.7.
 Installation

-To test the installation and interaction we connected the diffrent parts.
-We put the frame to test the diffrent whires infront od the beamer and connceted it through the arduino and touchdesigner to the beamer.
+To test the installation and interaction we connected the different parts.
+We put the frame to test the different wires in front of the beamer and connected it through the Arduino and TouchDesigner to the beamer.

 ![Installation](img/installation_01.jpg)